 Through Five Colleges, Smith helps provide 168 hours a week of music, information and cultural programming on New England Public Radio.

 College facilities are available to external groups to host meetings, conferences or other events for a modest rental fee plus direct costs and insurance.
-Smith College also provides rent-free use of its facilities to local public high schools for their graduation rehearsals and ceremonies.
-Rain location for graduation ceremonies held at Smith in recent years include the Smith Vocational and Agricultural High School, Hampshire Regional High School, Northampton High School and the Collaborative for Educational Services.
+Smith College also provides rent-free use of its facilities to local public high schools for their graduation rehearsals and ceremonies including the Smith Vocational and Agricultural High School, Hampshire Regional High School, Northampton High School and the Collaborative for Educational Services.
 See the guidelines for use of college facilities by external organizations at the Web site above.

 Local school and community groups often use the Smith athletic facilities for practices or competitions.
-The Northampton High School indoor track team, field hockey, tennis, and lacrosse teams and the Pioneer Valley Interscholastic Athletic Conference track league host events at Smith throughout the season.
-Smith Academy field hockey plays has access to the turf field for games.
-Youth groups such as Baystate Swimming, NOMADS field hockey teams, Sugarloaf Youth Track club events, tryouts for local softball and baseball teams, Hampshire Regional Dolphins, Pioneer Valley Swim Leagues and Northampton Rowing also use Smith's facilities for their sporting events.
+The Northampton High School indoor track team; the field hockey, tennis and lacrosse teams; and the Pioneer Valley Interscholastic Athletic Conference track league host events at Smith throughout the season.
+Smith Academy field hockey has access to the turf field for games.
+Youth groups such as Baystate Swimming, NOMADS field hockey teams, Sugarloaf Youth Track club, local softball and baseball teams, and the Hampshire Regional Dolphins, use Smith’s facilities for their sporting events.
 Facilities are provided for free or on a fee-for-expenses basis.
 The Indoor Track and Tennis facility’s track is open daily from 6 to 8 a.m. from January to March for indoor walking for members of the community.
 Community members can purchase summer tennis passes and year-round squash membership passes to use the Smith courts.
 Faculty and student teachers provide sports instruction to local children in various sports throughout the year.

-The Smith College Conference Center is available for rental to the community for private and professional events.
+The recently renovated Smith College Conference Center is available for rental to the community for private and professional events.
 Local businesses and residents use the center for weddings, conferences, meetings and events.
-Overlooking Paradise Pond and offering flexible catering options (include Smith College Catering); the center is an attractive and easily accessed meeting and event venue for groups of all sizes.
+Overlooking Paradise Pond and offering flexible catering options (including Smith College Catering), the center is an attractive and convenient meeting and event venue for groups of all sizes.
 Please contact firstname.lastname@example.org.

 Smith libraries hold more than 1.6 million items—books, periodicals, CDs, DVDs, music, manuscripts and more.
 The William Allan Neilson Library is the college’s main library for the humanities and social sciences, supplemented by three branch libraries: the Anita O’K. and Robert R. Young Science Library, the Werner Josten Performing Arts Library, and the Hillyer Art Library for fine arts and architecture.
 Special collections include the Mortimer Rare Book Room, the Sophia Smith Collection (women’s history) and the College Archives.
 All libraries are open to the public, who may use most materials and computer databases on-site at no charge.
 Members of the Smith, Five College and Smith alumnae communities may borrow from the libraries with an authorized borrowing card.
 For a modest fee, library cards are also available to adult residents of Hampshire, Hampden and Franklin counties.
 These cards allow holders to borrow books from Neilson and the Young Science libraries.

 Community members are encouraged to attend lectures, films, poetry readings, concerts, vespers and interterm activities at Smith, most of which are free.
-Many concerts and plays are also open to the public for a modest fee (www.smith.edu/smitharts/calendar.php).
+Many concerts and plays are also open to the public for a modest fee.